 The Patten Maine GPS coordinates are latitude 45.996N and longitude -68.446W.
 Elevation above sea level is 666 feet in this northern Penobscot County town.

 Many sporting camps for hunters, fisherman, snow sledders, fall foliage leaf peekers and Baxter Park hikers are found in the woods surrounding Patten Maine.

-Plus plenty of crystal clean lakes, ponds, rivers and brooks don’t get the use by man the same would if closer to population centers of say Boston, New York, Hartford.
+Plus plenty of crystal clean lakes, ponds, rivers and brooks.
+Those jewels of Mother Nature don’t get the use by man the same would if closer to population centers of say Boston, New York, Hartford.

 Water bodies like Upper and Lower Shin Pond located to the west on Rt 159 in Mt Chase.
-Rockebema Lake, Secret Pond to the north in Moro Plantation.
+Rockabema Lake, Secret Pond to the north in Moro Plantation.

 Beside woods work, early Patten Maine settlers cleared timber tracts to create farming fields of very productive fertile soil.
 Potatoes, grains common on side roads of Patten Maine but livestock, dairy cattle part of early farm operations too.